 In the United States, there are two primary numbering systems used to identify industries.
 Because several of the databases allow you to search by these codes, locating the relevant code can be very useful when researching an industry.

-In addition to the class handout, you may also want to consult the full Guidelines for MLA Citations handout created by The YSU Writing Center.
-Visit the Writing Center on the lower level of Maag Library for help with writing papers and citation format.
-The resources listed below will also help you with MLA citation format:
+Visit The YSU Writing Center on the lower level of Maag Library for help with writing papers and citing sources.
+The resources listed below will also help you with citation format:

 ♦ MLA Handbook for Writers of Research Papers, 8th Edition

 READY REF LB2369 .G53 2016 - Ask at Reference Desk

 ♦ Publication Manual of the American Psychological Association

 READY REF BF76.7 .P83 2020x - Ask at Reference Desk

 *Requires Acrobat Adobe Reader